Alexis DeJoria: Life in the active, fast lane

-I’m always so interested to see how athletes and celebrities who are constantly on-the-go stay active and healthy.
+I’m always so interested to see how athletes and celebrities who are constantly on the go stay active and healthy.
 There is a difference between “skinny fat” and actually staying active and exercising in order to remain healthy while constantly traveling.
-That’s why I was pumped to hear how Alexis DeJoria stays fit and eats healthy while traveling from race track to race track… oh yeah… while driving a 10,000 horsepower behemoth!
+That’s why I was pumped to hear how Alexis DeJoria stays fit and eats healthy while traveling from the race track to race track… oh yeah… while driving a 10,000 horsepower behemoth!
 Find out more below!

 Not to mention, being able to control these cars takes a lot of upper body and core strength, while also requiring agility and very quick reflexes.”